kartoFlane/superluminal2/README.md

 Download
 --------

-The compiled program can be downloaded at [Sourceforge](https://sourceforge.net/projects/superluminal2/files/Superluminal2/).
+The compiled program can be found on this repository's [Releases](https://github.com/kartoFlane/superluminal2/releases) page.

 Development
 -----------